Introduction

 What should I do if I encounter issues during construction?

-No—take a step back to reassess your plans and tools, and consult troubleshooting guides or forums for specific advice on your issue.
+Taking a moment to reassess your plans and tools can be helpful, along with checking troubleshooting guides or forums for tailored advice on your situation.